ReOpAu/react-starter-kit/docs/state-management-strategy.md

 - **Does not manipulate the shared state** directly

 This ensures that the widget remains self-contained and testable, even in the complex hybrid mode.

+## Strict AI Agent and UI State Synchronization (2024 Update)

+- All critical state (selections, intent, errors, completions) must be explicitly synced to the agent.
+- When clearing selections, all related state (`selectedResult`, `selectedAddress`, `selectedPlaceId`, `currentIntent`, `hasSelection`) must be set to `null`—not just removed from the UI.
+- Never clear `apiResults.suggestions` on selection—only clear when a new search is initiated or the user explicitly clears state.
+- All selection/recall flows (manual, agent, previous search) must use a single, centralized hydration handler.
+- When recalling a previous search, hydrate the UI and agent state using the same unified handler as for new selections.